Countdown scam warnings

 Countdown does run legitimate customer surveys.
 These are either run on our behalf by Inmoment and promoted via a countdownlistens.co.nz website link printed on the till receipt shoppers get in store, or customers would have had to agree to join our survey panel at some point previously and the prizes for these surveys are Countdown gift vouchers.

 From mid-November 2017, we have launched our Countdown Listens survey via email.
 This email is sent to customers who have signed up to receive Research emails from Countdown.
-To see if you are signed up for Research emails, make sure you're logged in and then check your Preference Hub page by clicking on "My Details".
+To see if you are signed up for Research emails, make sure you're signed in and then check your Preference Hub page by clicking on "My Details".